Hash-himadri/voice_to_text/README.md

 # voice_to_text

-A new Flutter project that helps to convert the speech to text.
+A new project that helps to convert the speech to text.

 ## Getting Started